Automattic/_s/style/README.md

 ## Blocks
 ### Full Width blocks
 * **Solid background or no background**\
-    Use Wordpress 2-columns block with `wp-columns-full` class.
+    Use Wordpress multiple columns (2 columns) block with `wp-columns-full` class.
 * **Background image**\
     Use Wordpress Media and Text block with `has-dark-image-background` or `has-light-image-background` classes.
 The media component will be set as block background.

 ### Guide Download block
 Use Wordpress Media and Text block with `is-style-download` class.

+### Offer block
+Use Wordpress multiple columns (2 columns) block with `is-style-offer` class.
+Suitable for offer presentation.
+The first column contains either an embedded video or an image of the product.

 ### Cards
 * **Icon card (suitable for bullets/company services)**\